lionelB/lumographe.fr/README.md

 ```console
 $ npm start
 ```
-Launching a dev environement with livereload
+Launching a dev friendly environement with livereload (js + )

 Lint you code with
 ```